 Heroin’s effects upon the lives, bodies and minds of long-term users are notoriously profound.
-Most seriously, of course, people can die from overdosing on the drug – but even apart from such worst-case scenarios, the impact of heroin abuse can be serious and long-lasting, both physically and mentally.
+Most seriously, of course, people can die from overdosing on the drug – but even apart from such worst-case scenarios, the impact of heroin abuse can be severe and long-lasting, both physically and mentally.

 Fatalities can also occur when heroin is “cut” (mixed) with other substances (including much stronger drugs such as fentanyl, responsible for a growing number of deaths worldwide) which may be toxic or damaging in different ways.
 People injecting heroin (or any other drug) are also at a much higher risk of contracting diseases such as HIV/AIDS and hepatitis.

 Heroin use specifically – especially long-term – can cause structural changes in the brain, leading to a marked decrease in cognitive capabilities (lowered intelligence), decision-making abilities and the ability to regulate one’s behaviour.

-The most obvious immediate factor in the development of heroin addiction is that the experience of being on the drug can be intensely pleasurable – sometimes beyond anything a user has previously felt.
-As a result, they feel the urge to replicate those feelings by consuming more of the drug.
-Doing this repeatedly will almost certainly lead to a psychological dependence on heroin – whereby the user feels the need to take the drug all the time, firstly to feel the associated euphoria, but after a while simply to feel anything other than the depression and cravings which result from not taking it.
-Meanwhile, the body is building up a physical dependence on the drug: some hours after last taking heroin, the user will start feeling the physical symptoms of withdrawal which are typically extremely unpleasant and can only be lessened or removed by taking more heroin.
+Doing this repeatedly will lead to psychological dependence on heroin – whereby the user feels the need to take the drug all the time, firstly to feel the associated euphoria, but after a while to feel anything other than the depression and cravings which result from not taking it.